buttheadbob/MDK-SE/Easy-and-Powerful-State-Machine.md

 }

-// ***MARKER: State Machine Program public IEnumerator<bool> RunStuffOverTime()
+// ***MARKER: State Machine Program
+// The return value (bool in this case) is not important for this example.
+It is not
+// actually in use.
+public IEnumerator<bool> RunStuffOverTime()
 {
     // For the very first instruction set, we will just switch on the light.